tjdraper/BuilderApp/README.md

 ## More Caution

 It is not recommended to have the public \_builder directory live on a live server.
 The idea is that you would use it in a local environment via [MAMP] or [EasyPHP] or some other local server on your computer, then deploy the generated content to your production server.
 There is no security in place at this time.
-At the very least, if you do commit and deploy it to a production server, use .htaccess to keep unwanted persons out of the \_builder directory.
+At the very least, if you do commit and deploy it to a production server, use .htaccess to keep unwanted persons out of the public \_builder directory.

 [MAMP]: http://www.mamp.info/
 [EasyPHP]: http://www.easyphp.org/

 ## How It Works

-When you load up http://yourlocalserver.dev/_builder/, BuilderApp parses the contents of your pages directory (the one in the _builderApp above webroot), mirroring its structure to the webroot), parsing your includes and variables.
+When you load up http://yourlocalserver.dev/\_builder/, BuilderApp parses the contents of your pages directory (the one in the _builderApp above webroot), mirroring its structure to the webroot), and parsing your layouts, includes, and variables along the way.

-## Variable parsing
+## Basic Concept and Usage

+Here are the stages of rendering and how to use them:

+- **Pages**
+	- Your pages are retrieved from the pages directory (in _builderApp).
+The directory hierarchy will be mirrored in your public_html directory.
+- **Layouts**
+	- Layouts can be specified in your page.
+It is recommended to specify this at the very top of the document.
+The syntax is: {{layout:myLayout}}.
+	- If not layout is specified, then default.html will be used.
+	- You should always have a default.html in the layouts directory.
+	- All layouts should include the {{page:content}} tag somewhere.
+The contents of your page will be placed at this location in your layout.
+- **Includes**
+	- All {{include:myInclude}} tags are replaced with the specified include.
+	- Includes live in the includes directory (in _builderApp).
+- **Single Variables**
+	- Single Variables are specified in the settings.php file as a key => value array.
+		- 'myVariableName' => 'myVariableContent'
+	- To use these variables, use the name of the key in double curly braces anywhere in your pages, layouts, or includes like this: {{myVariable}}
+- **Variable Pairs**
+	- Variable pairs are a "set here, get there" retrieval system.
+They can be used on the same templating level, but their primary intent is to get content from a page into a layout, or a layout into an include, etc.
+	- To set a variable pair, use the syntax: {{set:myVariable}}My Variable Content{{/set:myVariable}}
+	- To retrieve a variable pair, use the syntax: {{get:myVariable}}
+- **Minification**
+	- If you would like to minify (remove extra spaces and line breaks) your final parsed output, set the $minify variable in settings.php to true (ships as true).
+If you do not want to minify the output, set $minify to false.

-### {{rootPath}}
+## {{rootPath}}

 The {{rootPath}} variable has to be given special treatment because it has to detect what level the page is.
 This is because it needs to generate something friendly to portable static sites.
 As such, anything past the first level needs to generate the path in the style of "../".